ctarver/academic-kickstart/content/oai/iris.md

 ## Connect the board.
 Connect the IRIS board to the NIC on your machine.
 My MME is on my LAN, so I used a USB to ethernet adapter for connecting to the LAN.

-The IRIS is set up to get its IP via DHCP, so we need to set up our interface to assign an IP to the IRIS.
+As long as there is an IPv6 address being assigned to the NIC, the host should find the IRIS.
+Occasionally, I need to assign a dummy address to the interface then everything works out.
+I do this like `ifconfig interfacte_name 10.0.0.20`.

 Check to see that it is discovered.
 ```bash